Doug Crossman

 Douglas A. Crossman (born June 13, 1960) is a Canadian former professional ice hockey defenceman who played 14 seasons in the National Hockey League (NHL).
-Crossman was born in Peterborough, Ontario, and grew up in London, Ontario.
+Crossman was born in Peterborough, Ontario.

 Playing career

 Drafted in the sixth round of the 1979 NHL Entry Draft from the Ottawa 67's, Crossman played 914 NHL games for the Chicago Black Hawks, Philadelphia Flyers, Los Angeles Kings, New York Islanders, Hartford Whalers, Detroit Red Wings, Tampa Bay Lightning and St. Louis Blues.
-He had been also traded to the Quebec Nordiques on June 15, 1992 by the Red Wings with Dennis Vial for cash and then was selected by the Lightning on June 18 in the expansion draft, so he never played a game with the Nordiques.
+He had been also traded to the Quebec Nordiques on June 15, 1992, by the Red Wings with Dennis Vial for cash and then was selected by the Lightning on June 18 in the expansion draft, so he never played a game with the Nordiques.
+He won the Turner Cup with the Denver Grizzlies in 1995.
 He retired in 1996.

 He was a member of the 1987 Canada Cup Canadian National team.